How To Download YouTube Playlist Using Python

 if not video_streams:

-highest_resolution_stream = video.streams.get_highest_resolution()
+highest_resolution_stream = yt.streams.get_highest_resolution()

-video_name = highest_resolution_stream.default_filename
+video_name = sanitize_filename(highest_resolution_stream.default_filename)

 print(f"Downloading {video_name} in {highest_resolution_stream.resolution}")